qitianliang/conda_gpu_in_docker/Readme.md

 ### plugins: Python, Pylance(AI for python autocomplete)

+> note: interpreter path is base on conda path, this container is `/opt/conda/bin/python`, if you create your env, your interpreter path should like `/opt/conda/envs/your_env_name/bin/python`

 ## vscode tips:

 ### creat a file with extension `*.ipynb` will get a jupyter notebook interactive python environment